MatthewWertman/Gladius/README.md

 The above command will clean the directory, extract the iso and .bec and then repack it into a iso. the "-v" will verbose each step.

-*NOTE: Make sure if you have a flag that takes an agrument (i.e. -n) that it is at the end of the chain followed by the argument.* For example:
+*NOTE: if you have a flag that takes an agrument (i.e. -n), make sure that it is at the end of the chain followed by the argument.* For example:
 ```bash
 ./gladius -cigvn testrom
 ```